 - Instead of saying, “Don’t worry, you’ll get it if you keep trying,” say “That feeling of math being hard is the feeling of your brain growing.”

 The prospect of being able to help students increase their intellectual abilities and test scores and, by extension, equip them for more success, is exciting.
 Educators who embrace and foster a growth mindset for kids can literally be part of a life-changing experience for their students.
 So parents will serve their children well if they consider how effective their schools are performing in this capacity.

 Fairmont Schools has been innovating in education for almost 70 years.
 So while many schools are just now getting on board with the concept of growth mindset, Fairmont has been engaging in it for years.

-Leveraging resources such as CASEL’s Social and Emotional Learning (SEL) framework, Fairmont helps students develop a growth mindset by tapping into a variety of competencies, with a particularly emphasis on:
+Leveraging resources such as CASEL’s Social and Emotional Learning (SEL) framework, Fairmont helps students develop a growth mindset by tapping into a variety of competencies, with a particular emphasis on:

 - Self-awareness – “The abilities to understand one’s own emotions, thoughts, and values, and how they influence behavior across contexts.
 This includes capacities to recognize one’s strengths and limitations with a well-grounded sense of confidence and purpose.”

 - Self-management – “The abilities to manage one’s emotions, thoughts, and behaviors effectively in different situations, and to achieve goals and aspirations.
 This includes the capacities to delay gratification, manage stress, and feel motivation and agency to accomplish personal and collective goals.”

 If you are looking for a school that has a demonstrated history of proven student outcomes, powered by a growth mindset, it’s not too late to enroll at Fairmont Schools for the 2022-2023 school year.
 Contact admissions to schedule your tour today.